dendronhq/dendron-site/vault/dendron.topic.publish.cook.github.md

 id: yg3EL1x9fEe4NMqxUC3jP
 title: GitHub
 desc: ''
-updated: 1637988427495
+updated: 1640426053995
 created: 1631132196609
 ---

 ## Summary

-You can publish your notes using Dendron Next.js Publishing and GitHub pages
+You can publish your notes using Dendron Next.js Publishing and GitHub Pages

 ### Pre-requisites
 - This assumes you have a GitHub repository.